 Finally, there is recent literature on mistakes that managers make in project valuation.
-Survey evidence from Graham and Harvey (2001) shows that a large percentage of publicly traded companies use the CAPM to calculate the cost of capital.
-In addition, they seem to use the same cost of capital for all projects.
-Krüger, Landier, and Thesmar (2015) document that this tendency appears to distort investments by diversified firms.
-In particular, they appear to make investment decisions in non-core businesses by using the discount rate from their core business.
+For example, Krüger, Landier, and Thesmar (2015) document that diversified firms appear to make investment decisions in non-core businesses by using the discount rate from their core business.
 Interestingly, in our model, the benchmark inclusion subsidy applies to the entire firm so there is a basis for having part of the cost of capital depend on that firm-wide characteristic.